markshust/docker-magento/README.md

 ### Older Versions

-Versions older than `24.0.0` did not include a `bin/update` helper script.
-In this situation, you can download the file to your project by running:
+Versions older than `24.0.0` did not include a `bin/update` helper script, and versions older than `26.0.0` had a different directory structure.
+For both of these situations, you can download the most recent file to your project by running:

 ```
-(cd bin && curl -OL https://raw.githubusercontent.com/markshust/docker-magento/master/compose/magento-2/bin/update && chmod +x update)
+(cd bin && curl -OL https://raw.githubusercontent.com/markshust/docker-magento/master/compose/bin/update && chmod +x update)
 ```

-You'll now have the `bin/update` helper script, and can run it to update your project.
+You'll now have an updated `bin/update` helper script, and can run it to update your project.

 ## Custom CLI Commands